angelanavarrog/W3-pipelines-project/README.md

 ## Conclusion

-After analyze the selected data sets, could we establish some kind of relationship between the location of the apartments and the most inhabited areas of the city?
+After analyze the selected data sets, could we establish some kind of relationship between the location of the apartments and the most populated areas of the NYC?